 There's a really good article covering this in deeper detail.
 Read it if you're interested in Why Fixed Bids Are Bad For Clients, Too by thoughtbot.

-We use a standard services contract which you can find here, and here's our NDA template.
-If you should not like them, we will use yours.
+We use a standard services contract and an NDA template, but if you should not like them, we will use yours.
 Once we agree on everything, we sign all our documents using HelloSign.

 We oftentimes are asked if we take equity in the projects.
 The short answer is no, we don't take equity.
 We have a flat rate for all our development profiles in the company and we offer discounts based on project length and volume of hours.